etowahadams/etowahadams.github.io/content/_index.md

 Hello!
-I'm Etowah Adams. {{< figure src="array.png" caption="DNA sequencing microarray.
-Gleaning biological information through chemistry, light microscopy and image processing.">}}
+I'm Etowah Adams. {{< figure src="array.png" caption="No, this isn't a Pollock painting.
+It's a DNA sequencing flow cell in action.">}}

 I'm interested in problems at the intersection of biology and computing.
 Well, if it makes sense to draw a distinction between the disciplines of "biology" and "computing" in the first place.
 Seeking not inter-disciplinary, but rather [ante-disciplinary](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.0010006) science.